 All vape devices, including electronic pipes, use a battery that heats a coil or an atomizer to turn vape juice in the device into vapor, which the user can inhale.
-Users can get reusable pipes that can be recharged and refilled or disposable pipes that run out of juice and power to then be thrown away.
+Users can get reusable pipes that can be recharged and refilled or disposable pipes that run out of juice and power to be thrown away.

-What are Electronic Pipes?
+What Are Electronic Pipes?

 Electronic pipes are a type of vape device that is shaped like traditional tobacco smoking pipes.
-They are powered by a lithium-ion battery that heats or atomizes a liquid called vape juice or e-liquid which contains nicotine and often a flavor.
-The user inhales the vapor in the same way they would from a real tobacco pipe and gets their nicotine fix.
+They are powered by a lithium-ion battery that heats or atomizes a liquid called vape juice or e-liquid, which contains nicotine and often a flavor.
+The user inhales the vapor the same way they would from a real tobacco pipe and gets their nicotine fix.

-Side-Effects of Electronic Pipes and the Benefits of Quitting
+Side Effects of Electronic Pipes and the Benefits of Quitting